Read-The-Question/rtq-review/src/pages/md/owners/owner_ak_all.md

 </div>
 <div class='question question'>

 The fraction **one eighth** is roughly the same as one of these percentages.
-Put a rung around the best one.
+Put a ring around the best one.

 $10 \%  \quad 12 \%  \quad 14 \%  \quad 16 \%  \quad 18 \%$